YM53858/Stock-Market-Analysis/README.md

 - Dividend payout ratio (DPR),
 - Dividend yield

-## What kinds of techniques do you you plan to use (for example, summary statistics, scatter plot, bar chart, chi-squared test)?
+## What kinds of techniques do you you plan to use?
 I am planning to use Line charts, Bar Charts & Correlation Plots along with summary statstics in my analysis.